mahmoud/clastic/docs/tutorial-part2.rst

 ----------------

-Clastic allows us to use :doc:`middleware <middleware>` to keep application logic out of endpoint functions and to promote reuse.
+Clastic allows us to use :doc:`middleware <middleware>` to keep endpoint functions from having to deal with routine tasks such as serialization, logging, database connection management, and the like.
-For example,
-the :class:`~clastic.middleware.form.PostDataMiddleware`
-can be used to convert the form data into appropriate types and make them available to endpoint functions as parameters:
+For example, the :class:`~clastic.middleware.form.PostDataMiddleware` can be used to convert submitted form data into appropriate types and make them available to endpoint functions as parameters:

 .. code-block:: python